silvanabc/sentiment-analysis/features/README.md

 > **Note:** Only the script of the **visual features** is provided.
 The text and audio features are still missing implementation.
 However, you can find an initial version of them in the "notebooks" folder.
 >

-The file **mosi_dataset** files uses the visual features extraction to implement the extraction on MOSI Dataset.
+The file **mosi_dataset** file uses the visual features extraction to implement the extraction on MOSI Dataset.
 The dataset can be find [here](https://github.com/A2Zadeh/CMU-MultimodalDataSDK).